CristianQiu/Unity-URP-Volumetric-Light/README.md

 * WebGL is not supported.
 * When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights.
 Forward+ is highly recommended for best performance when support for additional lights is needed.
 * Transparent objects are not blended correctly with fog.
-* It may be possible to notice more noise in some light regions at certain viewing angles.
+* It may be possible to notice more noise in some light regions at certain view angles.
 * Fog is only rendered up to a certain distance from the camera.

 # Known Bugs